Treatment for cancer

 Everyone who took part gave a sample of blood, saliva or tissue.
 Researchers tested these samples to look at all the genes inside the cells.
 This information is being stored in a secure national library.
 Approved researchers can access this information to study diseases and look for new treatments.

-A type of personalised vaccines is an mRNA vaccines. mRNA carries messages from our genes that tell cells what type of protein to make.
+Personalised vaccines are also called mRNA vaccines. mRNA carries messages from our genes that tell cells what type of protein to make.

 Researchers think they can give people with cancer a small piece of mRNA from their own cancer cells.
-People have this as an injection.
-It helps the cells of the immune system better recognise and destroy cancer cells.
+This helps the cells of the immune system better recognise and destroy cancer cells.

 We will find out more about which treatments work with these and other cell changes as we continue with this area of research.

-Cancer Research UK is working with the NHS and pharmaceutical and medical companies.
+Cancer Research UK is working with the NHS, pharmaceutical and medical companies.
 We aim to develop more tests and treatments and make them available in the NHS.